Our vision:

 Drinking Water & Onsite Sewage

-You need a Residential Building Clearance from the Health District if:
+You need a Residential Building Clearance (Residential or Commercial) from the Health District if:

-Your project includes disconnecting a structure from your septic system and connecting a new structure to your septic system. i.e., replacing a Mobile Home with a new Mobile Home or Stick-Built building.
+Your project includes disconnecting a structure from your septic system and connecting a new structure to your septic system.
+(For example: replacing a manufactured home with a new manufactured home.)

 What You Need to Know About Properties Connected to a Septic System